Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 -   Electronic Reserves (articles/video digitized or linked)

 To guarantee that your materials are available for the beginning of the semester, **submit them no later than two weeks before the first day of classes.** Once the semester has begun, allow at least four days for processing.
-Materials to be placed on e-reserve that are already in electronic format may be emailed to [Jen Pope](mailto:popeja@whitman.edu).
+Materials to be placed on e-reserve that are already in electronic format may be emailed to [Access Services](mailto:ill@whitman.edu).
 Materials to be scanned, or put on reserve in their original format, should be accompanied by a Reserve Request Form, brought to the circulation desk and given to the Circulation Supervisor on duty.

 ### What can be put on reserve?